-Shawn C. Simmons studies modern and contemporary art with a focus on postwar practice in Britain and the United States.
-His research interests include conceptual art, queer and feminist art histories, archival studies, and visual cultures of science and technology.
-His current research project examines the use of mapping and embodiment in the work of artists including Susan Hiller and David Wojnarowicz.
-He holds a B.A. in Art History with a minor in Urban Design and Architecture Studies from New York University, and an M.A. in Art History from the University of Colorado Boulder.
-As a 2023 Rough Gems curatorial fellow at Union Hall (Denver), he curated Against Nature, a group exhibition of five U.S.-based artists engaging with queer ecology.
+Shawn C. Simmons is a Ph.D. student in the Department of History of Art and Architecture at the University of Pittsburgh.
+His research interests center on modern and contemporary art, with a focus on museological critique, queer and feminist art histories, archival studies, and visual cultures of science and technology.
+His current research project examines how artists engage institutional aesthetics to question how museums construct history and cultural memory.
+He holds a B.A. in Art History from New York University and an M.A. in Art History from the University of Colorado Boulder.
+As a 2023 Rough Gems curatorial fellow at Union Hall (Denver), he curated Against Nature, a group exhibition featuring artists across the U.S. working with themes of queer ecology.

 - Ph.D., History of Art and Architecture, University of Pittsburgh, in progress